-The Aircrew Operations Career Field includes preparing aircraft for flight, from equipping them with supplies, making sure everything is in working order, and performing various tasks such as collecting intelligence and conducting special missions.
+Air Force aircrew careers include preparing aircraft for flight, from equipping them with supplies, making sure everything is in working order, and performing various tasks such as collecting intelligence and conducting special missions.
 Within that is a multitude of options that can fit a wide range of personalities, backgrounds, and interests.

-Here are the Air Force Specialty Codes (AFSCs) for the Aircrew Operations Career Field.
+Air Force Specialty Codes (AFSCs) for Aircrew Operations Career Field

 In-Flight Refueling Specialist 1A0X1

-These airmen conduct in-flight refueling aircrew duties and check forms for equipment status.
+An In-Flight Refueling Specialist conducts in-flight refueling aircrew duties and checks forms for equipment status.
 They perform visual and operational checks of air refueling and associated systems and equipment.
-And they do preflight, through-flight and post-flight inspections.
+And, they do the preflight, through-flight, and post-flight inspections.

 Flight Engineer 1A1X1